 There’s nothing else in the world like a tiger in motion.

-If you strain your eyes a bit, you can see the bloody cut on the muzzle of the jackal, just below the eye, in the featured photo.
+If you strain your eyes a bit, in the featured photo you can see a bloody cut on the muzzle of the jackal, just below the eye.
 The incident that ended with this photo is a wonderful story: every bit as interesting as the folk tales you get to if you Google monkey versus jackal.

 Early in the afternoon we reached a part of Pench National Park which is at the edge of the reservoir formed by the Totladoh dam over the Pench river.
 It has been a long and hot spring.
 There was little water to be seen.
 We came to a stop at a high point which would be the edge of the water after the monsoon.
 Below us was a small shallow body of water.
 On the far side we spotted a jackal trotting along (photo above).
 As it approached the water, it came within extreme range of my camera.
 I thought I would get a better photo as it came to drink water.

 Through the viewfinder, I saw it speed up.
 I heard our guide say, "It’s going after that monkey!"
 I looked up and saw the jackal racing after a young langur which had come to drink water.
 The nearest tree was quite a way off.
 When I spotted the langur, it was already in flight: away from the water through a patch of rocky grass towards the nearest trees.
 The jackal was sprinting fast.

 The langur hopped on to a rocky outcrop.
 But it was easy for the jackal to climb this.
 The Family, the guide, and the driver, all were following this unusual incident with their binoculars glued to their eyes.
 I had only my camera.
 I could hear their excited chatter as I looked through the viewfinder again.